GStar-AI/crowdsale-smart-contracts/README.md

 function close() external onlyOwner
 ```

-Allows owner to stop crowdsale and token release, then transfers any remaining tokens in the contract back to the owner.
+Allows owner to stop crowdsale, then transfers any remaining tokens in the contract back to the owner.
 This also prevents any tokens being stuck in the contract.

 ##### addToWhitelist